-The route Interstate I-74 is to take between US 74/76 near Whiteville into South Carolina has been the subject of many different proposals since first planned in 1997.
-NCDOT has produced 2 official proposals for two different routes, the currently favored proposal being the subject of a feasibility study released in December 2005.(1)
+Interstate 74 is to follow the US 74/76 Whiteville Bypass freeway that starts at the US 74/US 76 interchange east of town for 9 miles.
+The interstate is then to follow an upgraded US 74/76 expressway for about 14 more miles until near the current NC 211 interchange.
+The route Interstate I-74 then is to take between US 74/76 into South Carolina is still not settled and has been the subject of many different proposals since first proposed in 1997.
+NCDOT has produced two different 'official' routes, the currently favored proposal has been languishing since a feasibility study about the route was released in December 2005.1

-Under the Easley proposal this segment of I-74 would be broken up 3 ways, with approximate mileage (some figures taken from the I-74 Feasibility Study and NCDOT Strategic Corridors website) being:
+Under the Easley proposal this segment of I-74 would would have been broken up 3 ways, with approximate mileage (some figures taken from the I-74 Feasibility Study and NCDOT Strategic Corridors website) being:

 A more extensive description of each section can be found at NCDOT's I-74 Study Site.